 6. With your bias tape pressed away from the fabric, miter the corner by carefully folding it one side down and the other one on top, so that you have that 45 degree angle.

 7. Fold the rest of the tape to the wrong side and pin making sure to cover the stitching line as you fold.

-Normally, your corner on the wrong side would fall naturally in a 45 degree angle, but if it doesn’t, wiggle it a little bit to get a perfect angle and pin in place.
+Normally, your corner on the wrong side would fall naturally at a 45 degree angle, but if it doesn’t, wiggle it a little bit to get a perfect angle and pin in place.

 8. Topstitch the tape in place (from the right side) in the crease or as close to the bottom edge as you feel comfortable.

-9. Take your needle and some thread at sew up the corner by hand to secure the fold.
+9. Take your needle and some thread and sew up the corner by hand to secure the fold.

 Et voila!
 Admire your nice flat inside corner!